BPsaren/redux-interview-ques/README.md

 3. Commit your changes with a clear and concise message.
 4. Open a pull request, and describe the modifications you have made.

-## License

-This repository is licensed under the MIT License.
-You are free to use, modify, and distribute the content, but please provide appropriate attribution.

 ---